In the A-B-C's of breast implants there is a lot of ground to cover.

 Nope, not the aircraft type of plane!
 There are four 'planes' (or location) an implant can be placed in the breast, relative to the chest muscle.

-The pre-op appointment is your in office visit before your surgery.
-Also the consultation you may have prior to surgery to check all’s okay with your health.
+The pre-op appointment is your in office visit before your breast augmentation.
+Also, the consultation you may have prior to surgery to check all’s okay with your health.

 Low, moderate, or high (or ultra/extra-high)... implant profile refers to how much it projects forward in side view.